snowflame0/AtlasLootClassic_MoP/README.md

 [![Package](https://github.com/snowflame0/AtlasLootClassic_Cata/actions/workflows/build.yml/badge.svg)](https://github.com/snowflame0/AtlasLootClassic_Cata/actions/workflows/build.yml)

-### AtlasLootClassic MoP is a continuation of AtlasLootClassic Cata that was a forked and revised version of the AtlasLootClassic updated for Cataclysm Classic.
+### AtlasLootClassic MoP is a continuation of AtlasLootClassic Cata that was a forked and revised version of AtlasLootClassic.
 It allows for various loot tables to be browsed in-game.

 #### If you appreciate the work and want to help support my broke ass while I keep working on this, please feel free to buy me a coffee @ https://buymeacoffee.com/snowflame0